IkariDevGIT/VTuber-TTS/README.md

 # VTuber-TTS
-deutsches live text to speech programm für vtubing
+Multi-Language live text to speech programm for vtubing